Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 ## Introduction

-As we create many commits, it will be crucial to review Git histories.
-There are a series of commands that will give developers useful information about the Git history.
+As we make more commits, it will become crucial for us to be able to review and understand Git histories.
+There are several commands that give us useful information about the Git history.

 This resource will focus on: